gigalixir/gigalixir-cli/docs/source/main.rst

 If you *really* want, the :bash:`gigalixir-buildpack-clean-cache` is optional if you know you will never want to clean your Gigalixir build cache.
 Also, :bash:`heroku-buildpack-phoenix-static` is optional if you do not have phoenix static assets.
 For more information about buildpacks, see :ref:`life of a deploy`.

+Note, that the command that gets run in production depends on what your last buildpack is.
+If the last buildpack is :bash:`gigalixir-buildpack-distillery`, then the command run will be :bash:`/app/bin/foo foreground`.
+If the last buildpack is :bash:`heroku-buildpack-phoenix-static`, then the command run will be :bash:`mix phx.server`.
+If the last buildpack is :bash:`heroku-buildpack-elixir`, then the command run will be :bash:`mix run --no-halt`.

+If your command is :bash:`mix run --no-halt`, but you are running phoenix (just not the assets pipeline), make sure you set :elixir:`server: true` in :bash:`prod.exs`.

 Set up Node Clustering with Libcluster (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^